 A compelling recitalist, Ko-Eun has given solo concerts around the US at Weill Recital Hall at Carnegie Hall and Lincoln Center’s Alice Tully Hall in NYC, the Phillips Collection in Washington, DC, the Dame Myra Hess Series in Chicago, the Bossier ‘Jam’n Bread’ Chamber Series in Shreveport, LA, and at Mount Holyoke College in Massachusetts, as well as internationally in Spain and Korea.
 At the Concert Artists Guild Competition, Ko-Eun was also awarded the Victor & Sono Elmaleh Piano Prize.

 Born in Seoul, Korea, Ko-Eun Yi began her piano studies at the age of three.
 She earned her Bachelor and Master of Music degrees at The Juilliard School studying with Jerome Lowenthal and completed her Professional Studies degree with André-Michel Schub at Manhattan School of Music.
-In December 2017, she earns a Doctor of Musical Arts degree from Stony Brook University School of Music, as a student of Christina Dahl.
+She earned a Doctor of Musical Arts degree from Stony Brook University School of Music, as a student of Christina Dahl.